The Day Your World Fell Apart. The Devastating Grief of Losing a Child

-That is the biggest question; “Why?”
+We, the parents, are their protectors, and their guides.
+We are supposed to go before our children!
+Life can really be so unfair.
+Why do some people have to carry this devastating burden for the rest of their lives?
+That is the biggest question: “Why?”
 Followed by “what if I had done this” or “what if we didn’t do that?”
-There is so much guilt that happens in these very sad scenarios.
+There is so much guilt that transpires in these very sad scenarios.

+Sharon my dear friend, I can tell you from the bottom of my heart that you are the most incredibly amazing mother.
+You always put both your beautiful girls first every day of your life!!
+They were your every thought, every waking moment!
 I wish I could take away your pain and make everything OK for you, Alex, Jaime & Grandparents.
 You are an incredible family full of love and support for each other.
 I am so thankful you have that.

-People who are grieving for their children need your love and not just during the early stages of this heartbreaking situation.
-This extends to the immediate family as well.
+This is so important, and not just during the early stages of this heartbreaking situation.
+This support extends to the immediate family as well.
 It affects everyone who loved them!
-The family are still in shock during the funeral & memorial arrangements and slowly move along in a robotic trance just trying to make it through.
+The family are still in shock during the funeral and memorial arrangements.
+They slowly move along in a robotic trance, just trying to make it through.

-They need you after even more & removing yourself from seeing them because you don’t know what to say or because it makes you uncomfortable is selfish and uncaring.
-They need to be able to talk about it, know that you care and their child is not forgotten.
+Being there for them at this time is definitely helpful and appreciated.
+However, your job as a friend or family member doesn’t end there.
+They need you after even more.
+Avoiding them because you don’t know what to say is uncaring, even if it makes you uncomfortable.
+They need to be able to talk about it, know that you care, and that their child is not forgotten.

-They are not playing the victim, they are grieving!
+They are not playing the victim; they are grieving!

-No one should ever have to feel that alone!!
+No one should ever have to feel that alone!

 Sometimes they just need you to listen and not try to fix them.
 They are lost right now and will be for a long time.
 They need you to help guide them with your non-judgmental & unconditional love. <3